tomlo0925/1819t1/assignments/assignment-3.md

     - An API for obtaining a movie that is **NOT yet** rated by the user
     - It receives JSON data in the form of<br/>`{"chat_id": "(chat ID of the telegram user)"}`
     - The function handling this API should randomly sample a movie that is not yet rated by the user, and return the movie ID, the title and the URL to the movie's page on IMDB in the following format:<br/>`{"id": 1, "title": "Toy Story (1995)", "url": "..."}`
+    - Note that you may need to **generate the URL** of the movie's page using the movie's ID in the dataset
 * `/rate_movie`
     - An API for submitting a movie rating form a user
     - The function handling this API should updating the array of movie ratings of the given user with the rating provided